samsung-cnct/kraken-lib/Documentation/kraken-configs/keypair/aws.md

 # AWS specific node configuration

-No provider-spcific configuration for AWS
+No provider-specific configuration for AWS